eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 and presentations.
 The Digital Credentials API should not add an additional consent layer to the workflow for presenting attributes stored in a Wallet Unit.

-2. **Relying Party Authentication**: Wallets are responsible for authenticating verifiers before delivering attribute payloads.
+2. **Relying Party Authentication**: Wallets Units are responsible for authenticating Relying Parties before delivering attribute payloads.
 The Digital Credentials API should provide sufficient information to Wallet Units about the presentation request origin and other necessary context information, allowing Wallet Units to identify and authenticate Relying Parties, as well as to verify that the request from the Relying Party